Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Introduction

-\textbf{Experiments.} We conduct a systematic evaluation of the proposed method, comparing its corruption-robustness capabilities to various baselines, including robust baselines designed to handle reward contamination, under various levels of poisoning.
-Our results show that AT-DPT can recover from a wide range of reward poisoning attacks and overall yields better performance under corruption than the baselines considered.
+\textbf{Experiments.} We conduct a systematic evaluation of the proposed method, comparing its corruption-robustness capabilities to various methods, including robust baselines designed to handle reward contamination, under various levels of poisoning.
+Our results show that AT-DPT is robust against a wide range of reward poisoning attacks and yields better performance under corruption than the baselines.

-We believe that the results presented in the work show potential of transformer-based policies in implementing algorithms that are robust against data contamination.
+\textbf{Importance.} Prior works on reward poisoning attacks primarily focus on single-environment training-time attacks, focusing on learning policies.
+In contrast, our work focuses on meta-RL, i.e., learning a learning algorithm itself.
+Hence, our goal is to provide a principled approach to designing learning algorithms inherently robust to corruptions.
+This can enable us to design more efficient algorithms that account for the distribution of tasks and utilize this information as a prior to obtain better performance.
+Our results show the potential of transformer-based policies in implementing algorithms that are robust against data contamination.

-\section{Related work}
+\section{Related Work}